yb66/path_helper/README.md

 ## <a name="why-library-paths-paths-and-not-library-paths-">WHY LIBRARY/PATHS/PATHS AND NOT LIBRARY/PATHS?</a>

-Because this is such a useful pattern that it can be extended for headers and includes, so Library/Paths/paths is for the PATH.
+Because this is such a useful pattern that it can be extended for headers and includes, so `~/Library/Paths/paths` is for the PATH, `~/Library/Paths/manpaths` is for the MANPATH etc.

 ## <a name="man-and-dyld-and-c-include-and-pkg-config">MAN and DYLD and C_INCLUDE and PKG_CONFIG</a>